sebastiancarlos/sway-talisman/README.md

 ...
 ```

+3. Make sure you have a terminal in your scratchpad.
+(If you have one already, you'll need to close it and create a new one for the changes to apply.)

-3. Create aliases or scripts which call `sway-launch`, and call them from your
+4. Create aliases or scripts which call `sway-launch`, and call them from your
    regular terminals, from keybindings, or from your brand new
    terminal-scratchpad launcher!